-- 1. The init_time argument, provided in YYYYMMDD[HH[MMSS]] format, indicates the initialization time for model data to be summed.
+- The init\time argument, provided in YYYYMMDD[\HH[MMSS]] format, indicates the initialization time for model data to be summed.
 Only files found with this initialization time will be processed.
 If combining observation files, Stage II or Stage IV data for example, the initialization time is not applicable.
-Providing a string of all zeros (00000000_000000) indicates that all files, regardless of initialization time should be processed. - 2.
-The in_accum argument, provided in HH[MMSS] format, indicates the accumulation interval of the model or observation gridded files to be processed.
+Providing a string of all zeros (00000000\000000) indicates that all files, regardless of initialization time should be processed. - 2.
+The in\accum argument, provided in HH[MMSS] format, indicates the accumulation interval of the model or observation gridded files to be processed.
 This value must be specified, since a model output file may contain multiple accumulation periods for precipitation in a single file.
 The argument indicates which accumulation period to extract. - 3.
-The valid_time argument, in YYYYMMDD[HH[MMSS]] format, indicates the desired valid time to which the accumulated precipitation is to be summed. - 4.
-The out_accum argument, in HH[MMSS] format, indicates the desired total accumulation period to be summed. - 5.
-The out_file argument indicates the name for the NetCDF file to be written.
+The valid\time argument, in YYYYMMDD[\HH[MMSS]] format, indicates the desired valid time to which the accumulated precipitation is to be summed. - 4.
+The out\accum argument, in HH[MMSS] format, indicates the desired total accumulation period to be summed.